lovelyspacedog/BRC/README.md

-brchelp <function>    # Show manual for a function brcversion           # Show installed BRC version brcupdate            # Check for available updates
+brchelp <function>    # Show manual for a function brcversion           # Show installed BRC version brcupdate            # Check for available updates brcupdate --silent   # Check silently (no output if up to date)
 ```

 ## Optional Dependencies